alexkenley/vibe-code-checker/README.md

 2. **Permission errors**: On Linux, you may need to add your user to the docker group
 3. **Volume mounting issues**: Make sure you're using the correct syntax for your operating system
 4. **Docker Desktop not running**: Look for the Docker icon in your system tray and ensure it's running
+5. **Command not found**: Make sure you're in the correct directory and Docker is properly installed

+### Common Questions

+**Q: Do I need to install programming languages on my computer?**
+A: No!
+The scanner runs inside Docker, which contains all the necessary tools and languages.

+**Q: How do I scan a different project?**
+A: Navigate to that project's directory in your terminal and run the Docker command again.

+**Q: Can I scan just part of my project?**
+A: Yes, navigate to the specific subdirectory you want to scan before running the Docker command.

+**Q: Where are my scan results saved?**
+A: In a `reports` folder inside the project you scanned.

+**Q: How do I read the scan results?**
+A: Open any of the raw output files in a text editor.

 ## Purpose